 Building with ICFs is the Preferred Method

-Have you ever wondered why builders prefer insulated concrete form (ICF) construction over traditional construction?
+Have you ever wondered why many builders prefer insulated concrete form (ICF) construction over traditional construction?

 Happy buyers are one reason – they love the efficiency and comfort that ICF foundations and homes provide.
 Typically more insulated and more comfortable than their conventionally formed or stick-built counterparts, they don’t leave your buyers worrying about the winter chill or summer heat.

 And for the builders, Logix ICF forms are easy to install and less affected by cold or wet site conditions.
-The installation process is so quick and streamlined that you’ll find that the overall construction costs of this high-quality concrete construction method are closer than you would think to that of traditional construction.
+With an experienced crew the installation process is so quick and streamlined that you’ll find that the overall construction costs of this high-quality concrete construction method are closer than you would think to that of traditional construction.